pansapiens/docker-inspect2compose/README.md

 - Includes `deploy.restart_policy`, `deploy.resources`, `logging`, and `networks` sections if available.
 - Include environment variable (optionally including `PATH`)
 - `--add-to` merges a new service definition into an existing `docker-compose.yml` file.

+> The output may not capture every possible Docker Compose configuration option, but captures the
+> main settings used in simple deployments.
+Sections like `build:` won't be added
+> since `docker inspect` doesn't have this information.

 ## Requirements